Bill Kaulitz: Beyond the World tour and 2001 (2020–present)

 Tokio Hotel announced their new tour for Autumn 2021, Beyond the World, on 7 December 2020.
 This was later postponed until April 2022 due to the COVID-19 pandemic, and again until April 2023 due to the Russo-Ukrainian War.

 Kaulitz announced on 11 January 2021 via Tokio Hotel's official Facebook and Instagram accounts their new single "White Lies", which will feature a guest appearance from German EDM duo VIZE.
 This was released on 15 January 2021.
 Other 2021 releases by Tokio Hotel include The Who cover "Behind Blue Eyes"; also with VIZE in May, "Sorry Not Sorry" with German rapper Badchieff in August, and "Here Comes the Night" in October.

 Tokio Hotel announced their new single "Bad Love", which was originally to be released on 21 January 2022, but was postponed due to Bill and Tom Kaulitz being unable to arrive in Germany in time for the promotion.
 This was eventually released on 4 February 2022 with new singles "HIM", "When We Were Younger", "Fahr mit mir (4x4)" with Kraftklub and "Happy People" with Daði Freyr following on 8 April 2022, 27 May 2022, 8 July 2022 and 21 October 2022 respectively.
 Their seventh studio album, 2001, was released on 18 November 2022.

 Other work

 In 2009, he reprised the role of the German voice of Arthur again for the Arthur and the Invisibles sequel.
 In 2010, Kaulitz and Tokio Hotel teamed up with Kerli to record the song Strange for the film Alice In Wonderland and accompanying Almost Alice soundtrack.

 Kaulitz, alongside his brother Tom, modeled for a PETA.de photoshoot, protesting the use of animals as a source of entertainment.

 He also modeled for Dsquared in early 2010, making his debut as a model.

-Kaulitz appeared as a jury member on the 10th season of Deutschland sucht den Superstar.
+Kaulitz appeared as a jury member on the 10th season of Deutschland sucht den Superstar in 2013.
 In 2019, he co-hosted Queen of Drags with his sister-in-law Heidi Klum.
+Bill and Tom Kaulitz host a podcast called Kaulitz Hills and have been featured in the Netflix reality show Kaulitz & Kaulitz since 2024.

 In 2022, Kaulitz created a subscription-based OnlyFans account, with proceeds from the subscriptions being donated to the International Marine Mammal Project.

+In 2026, Kaulitz will make his film debut in the indie horror film Brute 1986, a sequel to the 2025 film Brute 1976.
+He will be playing Johnny, a member of an '80s heavy metal band called Leather Kobra, whose music video shoot will be cut short by a family of serial killers.